 At The Hill, learning isn’t limited to the walls of the classroom.
 In Athey Family Master Courtney Neese's English 4 AP Literature class, she includes a service learning component.
 Students are paired with residents at a local retirement home during the winter term and elementary school students (first and second grade) during the spring term.
 For two days each week, Hill School students leave the classroom and step into someone else's shoes, building empathy and understanding as they learn about their partners and see life from a different perspective.
-This fall (2019), Mrs. Neese incorporated another aspect of service by taking her students to prepare and serve meals at a local shelter.
+Mrs. Neese has incorporated another aspect of service by taking her students to prepare and serve meals at a local shelter.
 Learn more.

 The Hill School is one of a few select boarding schools in the United States to offer two full-program critical-need languages (Arabic and Chinese) to its students.
 A critical-need language is designated in the U.S. as a language currently in very high demand for business and national security fields.
 Additionally, Hill’s World Languages Department offers two traditional romance languages, French and Spanish, both through the AP level and beyond.
 Learn more.